scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 leftover wings and some chips with dip.
 Then afterward I celebrated my friends birthday with a few drinks.

+### Day 434

+Soylent for lunch, then for dinner I had a burger with some friends I hadn't seen in a while.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/